woj-mark/clearscore-backend-homework/README.md

 To run unit tests, please tun `sbt test` from the root directory.

 ### Testing HTTP Routes
 Though I have attempted to run HTTP route testing, I decided to use a method I am more familiar with due to the limited time contraints.
 I tested the routes using `Postman` on the running application to test whether the microservice returns correct responses for a range of legal and illegal user inputs (as defined in the Swagger documentation) .
 All the tests and responses are contained in the following Postman collection: [postman_collection](cardscores/creditCards_v3.postman_collection).
+Please refer to the following [link](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) to see how to import the collection to your Postman app.